Xenophon Hicks: Education and career

 Born in Clinton, Tennessee, Hicks received an Artium Baccalaureus degree from U.S. Grant University (now Tennessee Wesleyan University) in 1891 and a Bachelor of Laws from Cumberland School of Law (then part of Cumberland University, now part of Samford University) in 1892.
 He was in private practice in Clinton from 1892 to 1898.
 He was city attorney of Clinton from 1892 to 1893, and county attorney of Anderson County, Tennessee from 1894 to 1896.

 He joined the United States Army in 1898 and served in the 6th United States Volunteer Infantry during the Spanish–American War and became a captain.

-He later serving as an alderman and mayor of Clinton.
+He later served as an alderman and mayor of Clinton.
 He became a member of the Tennessee Senate in 1911, and was an assistant state attorney general of the 2nd Judicial Circuit of Tennessee from 1911 to 1913.
 He was a Judge of the Criminal and Law Court for the 2nd Judicial Circuit of Tennessee from 1913 to 1918, and was a Judge of the 19th Circuit Court of Tennessee from 1918 to 1923.